suiramdev/docwright/README.md

 # docwright

-docwright is an NPM library that transforms Playwright/Vitest-style scenarios into structured UI documentation, making it easy to generate user-friendly docs from test-like cases.
+docwright is a library that generates UI documentation from Playwright-style test scripts.
+It automates the process of documenting your application's user interface.

 ## Quick Start